ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 A **plot edit** might be thought of as 'fate' or 'luck.'

-Spending **HPs** for a **plot edit** allows you to modify the setting or environment in your PC's favor.
+Burning **hero points** for a **plot edit** allows you to modify the setting or environment in your PC's favor.
 The chance encounter in the street with an NPC, favorable weather, car keys in the sun visor, the forthcoming eclipse, the wind that fills the sails.

 Your GM is the arbitrator of whether a **plot edit** is allowed.
 It should not suspend the disbelief of the other players in the game or setting or hamper their enjoyment.
 It should not derail or short-circuit the game's entertainment.
 The **plot edit** should, by contrast, be something that enhances the story for all the players.

-The cost, in **HPs**, of a **plot edit**, is given by the following table.
-You may pool **HPs** with other PCs to buy a **plot edit**.
+The cost, in **hero points**, of a **plot edit**, is given by the following table.
+You may pool **hero points** with other PCs to buy a **plot edit**.
 The other PCs do not need to be present with your character for this.

 #### 7.3.1.1 PLOT EDIT TABLE